Diabetic Foot Care

 Peripheral Neuropathy: Nerve Damage & Risk of Injury

-Peripheral neuropathy is nerve damage caused by prolonged high blood sugar levels, leading to a loss of sensation in the feet.
+Peripheral neuropathy is nerve damage caused by prolonged high blood sugar levels.
+Over time, nerve damage can make it difficult to sense pain, temperature shifts, or pressure in your feet.

 How Diabetes Damages Nerves Over Time